 The governments have recently begun to pay attention to educational reforms in various aspects of the educational system in the Arab, in line with the spirit of the times and its rapid developments.
-Several Arab countries have already begun to develop the entire educational process.
-The call for education development did not exceed educators' attention, and those in charge of the educational process have taken on new political dimensions.
-It became a demand imposed by the developments that followed the events of September 11, 2001, and the United States of America's call to reconsider the educational process in the Arab countries, whether we like it or not, that call overshadows the educational process in general.
+Several Arab countries have begun developing the entire educational process.
+After the call for the development of education did not exceed the attention of educators and those in charge of the educational process has taken on new political dimensions, it became a demand imposed by the developments that followed September 11, 2001.
+The call of the United States of America to reconsider the educational process in the Arab countries, whether we like it or not, that call overshadows the educational process in general.
 It is fair to mention that efforts are being made to develop the education system in Libya.
-These efforts h resulted from the challenges dictated and by many incorporating changes and developments internationally and locally.
+These efforts come dictated by many changes and from challenges developments on the international and national scene.
 Unfortunately, despite these efforts, there is still much criticism of education policy and education processes in general.

-Libya has only participated in one of the Torino Process, as political instability in recent years has prevented the ETF from involving the country in its activities.
+Libya has only participated in one round of the Torino Process, as political instability in recent years has prevented the ETF from involving the country in its activities.
 In December 2017, the General National Accord Minister of Education conflicted Libya's interest in ETF support, specifically to review its TVET system.
 A particular Torino Process round was launched in 2018 with the participation of stakeholders representing ministries and VET.
 The European Union focused on supporting small projects for youth and women only due to political and economic instability; the education policy has not been addressed.

 The research will examine and address why the education policy has failed to develop technical education and private vocational training in Libya.
-This is very relevant for two reasons: First: It is possible to understand the methodology, policy, and tools for diagnosing the educational sector through analysing a subsector in the educational system because it is similarly used for the entire plan.
-Diagnosing all sub-sectors of the educational system may require time and cannot be accomplished within the current research limits.
-Second: Through the review of previous studies, this research will attempt to determine a suitable model after analysing the subsector, and it cannot be an ideal model because it is expensive for those who are difficult to fully implement due to the diversity of restrictions in terms of time, resources, available data, etc. that must be dealt with on the ground.
-This private sector was explicitly chosen, education investors, because problems stemming from the private sector can be solved by adopting policies to improve outputs and harmonise.
+This is very relevant for two reasons: First: It is possible to understand the methodology, policy, and tools for diagnosing the educational sector through analyzing a subsector in the educational system because it is almost the same used for the whole system.
+Diagnosing all sub-sectors of the educational system may require a lot of time and cannot be accomplished within the current research limits.
+Second: Through the review of previous studies, this research will attempt to reach a suitable model after analyzing the subsector, and it cannot be an ideal model because it is expensive for those who are difficult to fully implement due to the diversity of restrictions in terms of time, resources, available data, etc. that must be dealt with on the ground.
+This private sector was explicitly chosen, education investors, because problems stemming from the private sector can be solved by adopting policies to improve outputs and harmonize.

-Systems theory
+Systems Theory

 The history of theory has two stages.
-From the beginning of the eighties to the mid-nineties, I gave 'the almonds' and 'Powell' priority to studying the political system's perimeter, i.e., its relationship to society (the so-called Return of the total).
+The beginning of the Eighties to mid-nineties, 'the almonds' and 'Powell' priority, is the study of the political system's perimeter, i.e., its relationship to society (the so-called Return of the total).
 At this stage, the focus was also on David acetone's contribution, especially on the Input / Output Process feedback, or feedback that are aware of how to accept the environment to the outputs of the political system.
 In addition to the study of institutions and decision-makers, focusing attention also on the surrounding environment change, especially on the company's stability based on A) to please society.